mozilla/anodejsholidayseason/localization/localization_part_1.md

 By setting up the i18n-abide module, we've actually installed a new piece of middleware.

-At runtime, the middleware will detect the user's preferred locale.
+At runtime, the middleware will detect the user's preferred language.

+But, how do we know what the user's preferred language is?

+The i18n-abide module looks at the `Accept-Language` HTTP header.
+This is sent by the browser and includes all of the user's preferred languages with a preference order.

+i18n-abide processes this value and compares it with your app's `supported_languages` configuration.
-It will look at it's configuration to find the best language match.
+It will make the best match possible and serve up that language.

-It will then output "Hello, World!" localized to one of your supported languages or default to English.
+If it cannot find a good match, it will serve up the strings you've put into your code and templates, which is typically English strings.

 ## Wrapping Up